ipedro/Inspector/README.md

 #### `var inspectorElementLibraries: [InspectorElementLibraryProtocol] { get }`

-Default value is an empty array.
-Element Libraries are entities that conform to `InspectorElementLibraryProtocol` and are each tied to a unique type. *Pro-tip: Enumerations are recommended.*
+Element Libraries are entities that conform to `InspectorElementLibraryProtocol` and are each tied to a unique type. *Pro-tip: Use enumerations.*

 ```swift
 // Example